Applying for a personal loan can be a little scary. After all, lenders don’t hand out cash willy-nilly, even when they’re being paid interest.

 That’s why many people who are looking for a co-applicant start with parents, siblings, and other family members who they feel comfortable asking.
 Blood runs thicker than water, after all, and your close family have likely been supporting you in one way or another since birth.

-It is recommended that you have a heartfelt, upfront conversation about the responsibilities that come with being a co-borrower, and be ready to present your potential ally with your plan for repayment.
-For instance, a co-borrower is likely to see a negative impact on their credit score if you fail to make a payment.
+It is recommended that you have a heartfelt, upfront conversation about the responsibilities that come with being a co-borrower and be ready to present your potential ally with your plan for repayment.
+For instance, a co-borrower is likely to see a negative impact on their credit score if they fail to make a payment.
 Since a co-applicant becomes a co-borrower once a loan is funded, you’re in this together, so if paying back the loan does not go according to plan, you both would be equally affected.

 If you’re looking for a co-applicant, you might already know exactly who you’ll ask.
 If it is a loan to benefit your family, such as making home improvements, it likely makes sense for your partner or spouse to serve in the position.

-As with a co-signer, make sure to talk openly and clearly about the responsibilities that come with being a co-borrower, including responsibility for making payments.
+As with a co-signer, make sure to talk openly and clearly about the responsibilities that come with being a co-borrower, including the responsibility for making payments.